Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Safe and Restricted Areas

-This server is equipped with a plugin that allows us to set zones which restrict player construction and PvP damage.
-Restricted zones allow us to hard-protect resource rich locations so that no one player/tribe can monopolize it.
+This server is equipped with a plugin which allows zones to be marked as restricted, mechanically preventing player construction, PVP damage, or both.
+Certain locations on the map will be labeled as such to protect the following public resource areas:

-No structures are permitted underneath obilisks.
+- Ragnarok
+    - Small crystal caves in desert
+    - Metal mountain
+- Center
+    - Skull Island
+- All maps
+    - No militarization of obelisks

-Safe zones are meant to help new players get a foothold on the servers.
-Every player/tribe has the right to claim a place in one of the safe zones allocated for a maximum duration of TWO DAYS.
+PVP safe zones are meant to help new players get a foothold on the servers.
+Every player/tribe has the right to claim a place in one of the safe zones allocated for a maximum duration of **TWO DAYS**.
 This location is for a simple structure which can be used to store collected resources in preparation for building in the open world.
-After their welcome expires on the starting zone, admins have the right to wipe/remove those structures without prior notice.
+After reaching the time limit on the starting zone, admins have the right to wipe/remove structures without prior notice.
+Below you will find maps with areas highlighted indicating zones, where:

+**GREEN AREAS**: Safe starting zones (PVP is disabled here)

+**RED AREAS**: Restricted zones (player building is restricted here)

-PvP in the designated Green Zones should be disabled, however, any method or attempt to circumvent this with be dealt with harshly.
+PvP in the designated safe zones (green areas) should be mechanically disabled and enforced, however, any method or attempt to circumvent this with be dealt with harshly.
 Outside of extenuating circumstances, the attack of any player or tame in the zone as well as the use of wild dinos to attack or damage any players, structures or tames within the zone will be treated the same as exploitation and result in a permanent ban.

-Below you will find maps with areas highlighted indicating zones, where:
-**GREEN AREAS**: Safe starting zones (PVP is disabled here) **RED AREAS**: Restricted zones (Player building is restricted here)

 &nbsp;

 ### Base Design Limitations

 Players may follow whatever base design pattern they desire but must pay close attention to not abuse in-game mechanics that would allow them to build bases in manners that would not be conventionally possible or one that gives a severe artificial advantage.
+Such examples are:

+1. **Structure Undermeshing**: Abuse of use or glitches in to build outside of normal bounds is not allowed. *ANY STRUCTURE* found outside of the normal world mesh is subject to immediate demolition.
+Soft spots or gaps that allow the player to fall through or pass through what should be otherwise solid surfaces do not constitute normal areas of the world.
 1. **Floating Bases:** The floor of a base must not exceed a clearance greater than 12 wall units with the terrain below.
 1. **Foundation Spam:** Players and tribes must make full use of their claimed territory.
 Claiming large areas by spamming foundations is not permitted.

 &nbsp;

 ### Suicide Bombing

 Suicide bombing is the act of attaching C4 to any creature or player living or otherwise and using that entity in a suicidal rush to someone’s base to do mass damage, or rushing someone's base with a rocket launcher and shooting it point blank for max damage, typically killing the player.
 If caught doing this or an act similar to this, you and anyone who assisted in this process will be banned.
-Dive bombing with a Griffin in a raid is to be considered suicide bombing.

 &nbsp;

 ### Dino Armor and Rider Protection

-Dino armor use is unrestricted in PvP scenarios.
+Dino armor use is unrestricted in PVE activities.
 Armor should not exceed more than 50% coverage in online raids, and dino armor is strictly forbidden in offline raids.

 Rider protection is using structures which the rider clips into while mounted on a tamed creature which prevents the rider from being picked up or taking damage from every conceivable angle.
 If found doing this, an admin will take appropriate action determined by the severity of the violation.

+*Dino Armor consists of the use of structures and foundations on platform saddles to protect the rider and tame from conventional attacks*

 &nbsp;

 ### Caging and Handcuffing

 Caging and handcuffing players should be limited to 30 minutes of online time.
 If you cage someone while they are offline, they must be uncaged/uncuffed when you log off to prevent that player from logging in and be caged for hours until someone can log in to set them free.
-Please refer to the "Harassment" guideline.
+Please refer to the "Harassment" guideline below.

 &nbsp;

 ### Cheating and Bug Exploits

-Exploiting bugs in the game or in any mod to your benefit or cheating in any way will result in a ban.
+Exploiting bugs in the game or in any mod to your benefit or cheating in any way will result in a permanent ban from all Supreme Ark services.

 &nbsp;

 ### Harassment

 Bans or punishments are not issued on the basis of solely raiding new players or players weaker than you, this is a PVP server afterall.
-Ark online multiplayer is more enjoyable with others but the "multiplayer" component of Ark cannot be possible when players are driven off the server.
+Ark online multiplayer is more enjoyable with others, but the "multiplayer" component of Ark cannot be possible when players are driven off the server.
 Don't ruin your experience by ruining others'.
-If found raiding new players or steamrolling players who are obviously weaker than you for no obvious reason other than your amusement, admins will issue an appropriate punishment.
-This includes, but is not limited to:
+If found steamrolling or raiding new players or obviously weaker than you for no reason other than your amusement, admins will issue an appropriate punishment.
+Examples of harrassment include, but is not limited to:
     - Repeatedly raiding a player over a short period of time.
     - Griefing players in open world PvP (e.g. camping bodies, continuously tranqing them, etc.)
     - Any sort of shake-down or racketeering operations.